aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-➢ If the inhabitants are herd animals or monsters that travel in packs (such as wolves, or hellhounds) assume the lair is empty.
+- If the inhabitants are herd animals or monsters that travel in packs (such as wolves, or hellhounds) assume the lair is empty.

-➢ If there is only a single inhabitant the lair is empty.
+- If there is only a single inhabitant the lair is empty.
 Note that intelligent monsters rarely leave their lair unguarded for any significant amount of time.

-➢ If the inhabitants congregate in small numbers or are vermin, bugs, or other unintelligent monsters, roll 1d8.
+- If the inhabitants congregate in small numbers or are vermin, bugs, or other unintelligent monsters, roll 1d8.
 On a result of 1-3 the lair will be empty, otherwise there will be a number of monsters left equal to the roll × 10%.

-➢ Humans and humanoids will rarely abandon their lair entirely.
+- Humans and humanoids will rarely abandon their lair entirely.
 Roll 1d8; on a result of 1 the lair will be completely empty, otherwise there will be a percentage of monsters remaining equal to the result of the roll × 10%.

-➢ If the inhabitants are powerful monsters that appear in small numbers (dragon-kin, giant-kin, etc.) roll 1d6.
+- If the inhabitants are powerful monsters that appear in small numbers (dragonokin, giantokin, etc.) roll 1d6.
 On a result of 1-3 all of the monsters are absent, otherwise only 50% of the number will be absent.